 \subsection{Preliminary}

-We denote a dataset consists of a sequence of a two-element tuple $(s_i,l_i)_{i=1}^N$, $s_{i}=(v_{ij},m_{ij},t_{ij})_{j=1}^{N_{i}^{s}}$ indicates a sequence of patient visit data until time point $t_{iN_{i}^{s}}$, and $N_i^s$ means the number of visits. $v_i$ denotes progression trajectory of the $i$-th patient, and $v_i(t)$ is a vector with $K$ elements that denotes patient characteristics at timepoint $t$. $v_{ij}$ means data in the $j$-th visit (or it can be regarded as the abbreviation of $v_i(t_{ij})$), and $v_{ij}^{k}$ denotes the value of the $k$-th feature. $v_{ij}^{k}(t)$ can be a continuous variable or a discrete variable.
+We denote a dataset consisting of a sequence of a two-element tuple $(s_i,l_i)_{i=1}^N$. $s_{i}=(v_{ij},m_{ij},t_{ij})_{j=1}^{N_{i}^{s}}$ indicates a sequence of visit data of a patient until time point $t_{iN_{i}^{s}}$, and $N_i^s$ means the number of visits. $v_i$ denotes progression trajectory of the $i$-th patient, and $v_i(t)$ is a vector with $K$ elements that denotes patient characteristics at timepoint $t$. $v_{ij}$ means data in the $j$-th visit (or it can be regarded as the abbreviation of $v_i(t_{ij})$), and $v_{ij}^{k}$ denotes the value of the $k$-th feature. $v_{ij}^{k}$ can be a continuous variable or a discrete variable.
 In this study, we presume discrete variables are binary for simplicity, while the proposed method can be generalized to handle categorical variables naturally. $m_{ij}\in\{0,1\}^K$ indicates whether a corresponding feature in $v_{ij}$ is missing (1 indicates missing). $l_i=(v_{ij},m_{ij},t_{ij})_{j=N_i^s+1}^{N_i^s+N_i^l}$ indicates a sequence of (label) data need to be predicted.

-We use a numerical adjacency matrix to describe the casual structure between features $D\in\mathbb{R}_{\geq 0}^{(K+1)\times (K+1)}$ \cite{Bhattacharya-2021-differentiable}. $D_{kl}=0$ indicates the $k$-th feature is not the cause of the $l$-th feature, and $D_{kl}\neq 0$ means $k$-th feature is a cause of the $l$-th feature.
-Without loss of generality, $D$ uses an extra dimension to describe the causal relationship between observed features and an unmeasured confounder \cite{Lowe-2022-amortized}.
-In this study, we presume the progression of the unmeasured confounder is not the consequence of any observed features.
+We use a numerical adjacency matrix $D\in\mathbb{R}_{\geq 0}^{(K+1)\times (K+1)}$ to describe the casual structure between features \citep{Bhattacharya-2021-differentiable}. $D_{kl}=0$ indicates the $k$-th feature is not the cause of the $l$-th feature, and $D_{kl}\neq 0$ means $k$-th feature is a cause of the $l$-th feature.
+Without loss of generality, $D$ uses an extra dimension to model the causal relationship between observed features and unmeasured confounders \citep{Lowe-2022-amortized}.
+In this study, we presume the progression of the unmeasured confounder is not affected by any observed features.